 (b) Judging Procedures.
 All contestants are required to perform over at least 8 fences with or without wings.
-Riders will be elminiated after two refusals.
-All riders are required to show on the flat.
+Riders will be eliminated after two refusals.
+The top twelve (12) will be asked to back for the flat phase.
 To be judged on hands, seat, guidance, and control of horse.
 The flat phase of those riders selected to show under saddle shall count 50%.
 Only 1 rider per horse.
 Martingales are prohibited in the flat phase.
 After the flat phase, the judge(s) will choose a minimum of 4 riders for further testing over fences (USEF tests 1 - 17--Refer to EQ112).